jeff-matthews/coding-for-writers/README.md

-# coding-for-writers
+# README

-JS and HTML exercises related to Udemy Coding for Writers course
+This repo contains examples of JS exercises I did while taking the Udemy Coding for Writers course.